EAinsley-ShanghaiTech-Courses/SI100B/README.md

   Argument `filename` is the path to the CSV file to read in, relative to your current working directory.
 The file will always be available in the file system.
 You are allowed to design your own internal attributes as long as they are not accessible from outside.

   Your `__init__()` should support two approaches to construct the `Table()` object.
 The first one is from a file.
 This approach should be applied when the third argument `row`s is set to None.
-You should read in the table from the CSV file specified by filename.
+You should read in the table from the CSV file specified by `filename`.
 All testcase files are guaranteed to be in the system, such that you do not need to worry about the file missing scenario.
 The second one is from multiple rows.
 This should be applied when `rows` is set to an iterable that contains a number of instances of the `Row()` object and `keys` is set to a non-empty list of keys in your table.
 In this case, you should construct your `Table(`) object from those rows and you are not supposed to read the file as specified by `filename`.
 These two arguments should be ignored if only one of them is presented.

   As you may have noticed, the data fields you read in from the CSV file are all strings.
 It is not convenient to use strings to perform some operations in the following tasks.
 So you should convert all fields into an integer except for AIRLINE,TAIL_NUMBER, ORIGIN_AIRPORT, and DESTINATION_AIRPORT fields.
 As we have performed such operations in class Row(), you do not need to do the conversion if you construct your table from multiple Row() objects;